 A Generator Member began the discussion highlighting that since the start of I-SEM there has been a number of these events and raised the question of whether flagging and tagging is being done correctly.
 It was agreed that there is more work to be done on this modification and also to clarify why certain prices are coming through as they are.

 The RAs confirmed that they are aware that there were concerns around price and that a Working Group would probably be beneficial to discuss the concerns around exposure.
 However, they would not be in favour of re-opening policy matters so early in the market and if the resulting Modification only seeks to adjust current rules instead of changing the market design it would have more chances to be considered favourably by the SEM Committee.
 A Generator Member questioned why complex orders were not cited together with simple and that partial dispatch should be covered as well as full dispatch.
 The proposer took the suggestion on board, although they considered a partial dispatch already covered by the definition of Replacement Reserve.
 It was agreed that the MO and the TSOs should get more involved on a working group if one is set up.
 The discussion then turned to wider issues of Flagging and Tagging and whether the Panel should be looking at the bigger picture of why these incidents are happening before being able to decide on the merit of this proposal.
-Although it was agreed that the Panel would require further details on the Flagging and Tagging process it was also agreed that this would be a discussion that is much bigger than the issue the Mod is trying to address and that it should be discussed in a different forum.
+Although it was agreed that the Panel would require further details on the Flagging and Tagging process it was also agreed that this would be a discussion that is much bigger than the issue the Mod is trying to address and that it should be discussed in a different forum but that details on Flagging and Tagging required to help inform the appropriate direction of this Modification could be covered in discussions.
 RA Member mentioned that a timeframe of March had been considered as good time for looking back at the first few months of the Market.
 A Generator Member questioned if that would be too late given that the Generators are exposed to risks that they have no control over and expressed the preference to have this addressed in time for the winter period.
 Concerns arose about rushing through a change that might not address the issue fully and a Working Group was agreed.

 Decision